rlancaste/AstroPi3/README.md

 - Makes a folder called utilties on the Desktop

 - Creates a shortcut/launcher for the UDev Script in utilities on the Desktop

+- Creates a shortcut/launcher for the Astrometry Index File Install Script in utilities on the Desktop

 - Turns off powersave for Wifi so hotspots/adhoc networks don't shut down in the observing field